 The institution evaluates the effectiveness of learning at each level of a course sequence or program.

 Student learning is measured at the course, program, general education, and institutional level through learning outcomes assessment.
 Courses are assessed on a two-year cycle, and program, general education, and institutional learning outcomes are mapped to course learning outcomes.
 (SLO maps) Program Review incorporates the analysis of program, general education and institutional learning outcomes, and disciplinary faculty evaluate the effectiveness of learning and student achievement through a comprehensive, systematic approach to disaggregated data.
+(Program Review example)

 The institution schedules classes in alignment with student needs and program pathways, allowing students to complete programs within a reasonable period of time.